TeamRizu/outfox-wiki/content/dev/mods/Mods-9-Path-Mods.md

 Common values range from -200 to 200%, with a period of -99% as a starting point.

 Quirks: When at 50% Reverse, the spiral effect looks much more like a full spiral.
-SpiralY does not affect holds in SM5.3 unless some NoteField functions are used (Refer to the SpiralHolds sub modifier for more details.
+SpiralY does not affect holds in OutFox unless some NoteField functions are used (Refer to the SpiralHolds sub modifier for more details.
 The video example uses `NoteField:set_holds_use_nonstandard_y_pos` only.)

 Available variants: SpiralX, SpiralY, SpiralZ